 12. Sail the glistening waters

 Lake Sinclair encompasses 15,300 acres of water for you to set sail on.
 Multiple local outfitters have boat and jet ski rentals suited for all your fun adventures.
 Let the sun warm your skin and explore the winding coves and the long stretching water with the wind in your hair and a cold beverage in your hand.
 Take your whole family out on the water for a day of tubing, fishing, and other bonding activities to make lasting memories.
+If you plan to fish during your stay, check out our top fishing spots to find the right location for casting your line.

 14. Take a trolley ride

 Since its founding in 1842, the Central State Hospital Campus (originally known as the Georgia State Lunatic, Idiot, and Epileptic Asylum) has been one of Milledgeville’s most well-known and intriguing sites.
 The site gained national recognition during the 1960s as the United States’ largest mental institution with over 12,000 patients, 6,000 employees, and more than 8,000 acres of land.
 Today, Central State Hospital serves over 200 existing patients and has downsized to roughly 2,000 acres of land.
 For those interested in exploring more of the history of the former Central State Hospital campus, a guided trolley tour is your perfect chance.
-A ninety-minute guided driving tour takes you through the grounds of Central State Hospital, including a stop at Cedar Lane Cemetery and Chapel of All Faiths, while you hear about the history of the institution and the redevelopment of the grounds from a former Central State employee and tour guide.
-Tours are offered monthly.
+A two-hour guided driving tour takes you through the grounds of Central State Hospital, including a stop at Cedar Lane Cemetery and Chapel of All Faiths, while you hear about the history of the institution and the redevelopment of the grounds from a former Central State employee and tour guide.
+Tours are offered on select Saturdays.

 Reservations for either tour can be made at (478) 452-4687.